pyeve/cerberus/README.rst

 Work in Progress
 ----------------
-Development of Cerberus is still underway, and a complete documentation is coming soon.
+Development of Cerberus is still underway and a complete documentation is coming soon.
 Meanwhile, you can check the tests for a complete set of examples and features.
+Any feedback is welcome.

+Stay tuned.